Monomialization of singular metrics on real surfaces: Introduction and statement of a simpler version of the result

-The problems presented above whence considered from the point of view of a resolved manifold, is a special occurrence of the following general situation: Let $X_1$ be a regular (i.e. real or complex algebraic or analytic) manifold and let $(B_1,\bg_1)$ be a regular vector bundle over $X_1$ of finite rank and equipped with a regular fiber-metric (Riemannian or Hermitian) $\bg_1$.
-Let $\kp_1$ be a $2$-symmetric regular tensor field on $B_1$, (later shortened as $2$-symmetric tensor on $B_1$).
-As already suggested some features of $\kp$ can be investigated following two similar but non-equivalent approaches:
+Considered from the point of view of a resolved manifold, the problems presented above are occurrences of the following general situation: Let $X_1$ be a regular (i.e. real or complex algebraic or analytic) manifold and let $(B_1,\bg_1)$ be a regular vector bundle over $X_1$ of finite rank and equipped with a regular fiber-metric (Riemannian or Hermitian) $\bg_1$.
+Let $\kp_1$ be a regular $2$-symmetric tensor field on $B_1$, (later shortened as $2$-symmetric tensor on $B_1$).
+Some features of $\kp_1$ can be investigated following two similar but different approaches: